 Attended and played at the Columbus reunion.
 What a wonderful feeling that was.
 It seemed like only yesterday when I looked across the stage and saw Bob Quinn and Bob Eliason, and over at Chaz Hoag, Jerry Magill, and Bob Sharon who played in the James Madison H.S.
 Orchestra in Brooklyn as well.

-Still working two days a week as a Computer Lab Tutor for Roosevelt University in Chicago IL.
-Since my partial retirement, I have been steadily playing the violin in community and chamber orchestras in the Chicago area as well as playing chamber music of all kinds.
-My wife and I live in Evanston IL and we belong to the local YMCA for exercise and swimming activities as well as doing some Spring plowing in our garden and raising many vegetables.
-I also belong to an organization called the North Shore Musicians Club and am also Treasurer of a Croatian Club which consists of about 70 people who emigrated from a little town called Hreljin on the Adriatic coast.
-Otherwise Im healthy and ready for some vacation time in the Rockies of Colorado.
+Worked two days a week as a Computer Lab Tutor for Roosevelt University in Chicago IL.
+After his partial retirement, he steadily played the violin in community and chamber orchestras in the Chicago area as well as playing chamber music of all kinds.
+His wife and he lived in Evanston IL where they belonged to the local YMCA for exercise and swimming activities as well as doing some Spring plowing in their garden and raising many vegetables.
+He also belonged to an organization called the North Shore Musicians Club and was also Treasurer of a Croatian Club, consisting of about 70 people who emigrated from a little town called Hreljin on the Adriatic coast.

 Lane, Ralph 1960 CONDUCTOR, HORN